Stafan5250/gitTest/readme.txt

 hello world!
 hello Stafan!
 hello Cindy!
-This is a long long long ...
+This is a long long long logs!